KennyBK/kubernetes-the-hard-way/docs/02-jumpbox.md

 ### Install kubectl

-In this section you will install the `kubectl`, the official Kubernetes client command line tool, on the `jumpbox` machine. `kubectl will be used to interact with the Kubernetes control once your cluster is provisioned later in this tutorial.
+In this section you will install the `kubectl`, the official Kubernetes client command line tool, on the `studnet-node` machine. `kubectl will be used to interact with the Kubernetes control once your cluster is provisioned later in this tutorial.

 Use the `chmod` command to make the `kubectl` binary executable and move it to the `/usr/local/bin/` directory: